Sevani2005/Pneumonia_DNN_PyCharm/README.md

-# Pneumonia Detection using Convolutional Neural Networks (CNN)
+Pneumonia Detection using Convolutional Neural Networks (CNN)

-A deep learning project that classifies chest X-ray images as **Normal** or **Pneumonia** using a custom Convolutional Neural Network (CNN) built with TensorFlow and Keras.
+A deep learning project that classifies chest X-ray images as Normal or Pneumonia using a custom Convolutional Neural Network (CNN) built with TensorFlow and Keras.

----

-## 📋 Table of Contents
+📋 Table of Contents
 - [Project Overview](#project-overview)
 - [Dataset](#dataset)
 - [Model Architecture](#model-architecture)